Privacy, defined

 Can PrivaMesh read my messages?

-No. Encryption and decryption happen on your device with keys only you hold in the iOS Keychain.
-There is no PrivaMesh server in the path, so there is no point at which we could read anything.
+No. Encryption and decryption happen on your device with keys only you hold in the iOS Keychain, and no PrivaMesh server sits in the message path.
+The one worker we run pays network fees; it sees an account and a timestamp, never plaintext and never a recipient.